Language-Research-Technology/atap-website/content/text-analysis/methods/index.md

 ### Introduction

-Throughout this page, we have given links to further information in Wikipedia and in the tutorials provided by the Language Technology and Data Analysis Laboratory [LADAL](https://slcladal.github.io/) at the University of Queensland.
+Throughout this page, we have given links to further information in Wikipedia and in the tutorials provided by the Language Technology and Data Analysis Laboratory [LADAL](https://slcladal.github.io/) at The University of Queensland.
 We also have given references to published research using the methods we discuss.

 LADAL has an overview of [text analysis and distant reading](https://slcladal.github.io/textanalysis.html).